mountaincharlie/midi-dragon/README.md

 * Each page also has the same font for headings and for other text content so this also remains consistent throughout the site.
 * Deciding on colour scheme at the start inorder to write style rules to implement early on and to be able to create a landing page image with the same colours used throughout the site (e.g. creating teal-btn, grey-btn and red-btn to define the 3 btn types and all of them highlight in pink on hover/selection)

-### Specific Feedback Messages To Users
-* e.g Successful signup/login message:
-    * screenshot

 ### Navigation
 * The site logo is a clickable link back to the homepage.
-* The footer across all pages contains the link to the Facebook business page, the MailChimp email subscription form and the link to the Privacy Policy document.
+* The footer across all pages contains the link to the Facebook business page, the MailChimp email subscription form and links to the Privacy Policy, FAQs and Terms of Service pages.
 * Features such as the searchbar, genre/song types search selections, My TrackList, Profile/Login and Logout/Register links are available in the header in all pages, so the user doesn't have to go anywhere specific in order to use these features.
-* Return buttons so that the user can navigate easily from their search results back to where they made the search.
-    * screenshots
+* Throughout the site the user is prompted with messages and navigational buttons to help guide them through their experience.
+Evidence of this user friendly and simple navigation can be found in the Final Designs section which shows the features and functionality avaliable to users depending on their authentication, previous interactions with the site (e.g. past orders or current songs in their Tracklist) and helping them make the most of their experince with midiDRAGON.
-* Cancel button on Create Project, Edit Project and Delete Project confirmation pages so that the user doesn't have to use the browsers back button in order to cancel out of any of these pages.
+* Cancel button on the Design Custom Song, Edit Custom Song and Delete confirmation pages so that the user doesn't have to use the browsers back button in order to cancel out of any of these features.
-    * screenshots

 ## Accessibility [TO FINISH]
 ---